Faren-d/Common-issues-python-packages/README.md

 print(f"package structure in module_b:{```__package__```}")

+### What None means here:

-When you see package structure in main_1.py: None, it means that Python doesn't recognize your module as part of a package.
+When you see ```package structure in main_1.py: None```, it means that Python doesn't recognize your module as part of a package.
 This is important to understand:

-### What None means here:

 - ```__package__``` is None when the module is being run as a standalone script
 - This typically means you're running the file directly (using python main_1.py)